unpaper/unpaper/doc/unpaper.1.rst

    Shift the image before further processing.
 Values for h (horizontal shift) and v (vertical shift) can either be positive or negative.

+   Accepts physical dimensions, see `Physical Dimensions And Paper Sizes`_.

 .. option:: --post-shift h , v

    Shift the image after other processing.
 Values for h (horizontal shift) and v (vertical shift) can either be positive or negative.

+   Accepts physical dimensions, see `Physical Dimensions And Paper Sizes`_.

 .. option:: --pre-wipe left, top, right, bottom